George Volkoff

 George Michael Volkoff, OC MBE FRSC (February 23, 1914 – April 24, 2000) was a Russian-Canadian physicist and academic who helped, with J. Robert Oppenheimer, predict the existence of neutron stars before they were discovered.

 Early life

 He was born in Moscow.
 His father was a Russian engineer who emigrated to Vancouver, British Columbia, Canada in 1924.
-Unable to find work, his father moved the family to Harbin, Manchuria in 1927.
+Unable to find work, his father moved the family to Harbin, Manchuria in 1927 to teach at a technical school.
 His mother died soon after moving to Harbin.
 In 1936, Volkoff's father returned to Russia but was exiled to the arctic camps as part of the Great Purge where he would die.

 Education

 Volkoff returned to Vancouver and entered the University of British Columbia where he received a Bachelor of Arts in physics in 1934 and a Master of Arts degree in 1936.
 He then studied with J. Robert Oppenheimer at the University of California, Berkeley where he published his paper "On Massive Neutron Cores" and earned his Ph.D. in 1940.